Improving our language support

 - Any language that uses whitespace to separate words

 We aim to provide global language support, and your feedback helps us move closer to that goal.
-If you notice inconsistencies in your search results or the way your documents are processed, please open an issue on our GitHub repository (opens new window).
+If you notice inconsistencies in your search results or the way your documents are processed, please open an issue in the Meilisearch repository (opens new window).

 # Improving our language support

 While we have employees from all over the world at Meilisearch, we don't speak every language.
-In fact, we rely almost entirely on feedback from external contributors to know how our engine is performing across different languages.
+We rely almost entirely on feedback from external contributors to understand how our engine is performing across different languages.

 # What do you mean when you say Meilisearch offers optimized support for a language?

 Under the hood, Meilisearch relies on tokenizers that identify the most important parts of each document in a given dataset.
-We currently use two tokenization pipelines: one for languages that separate words with spaces and one specifically tailored for Chinese.
-Languages that delimit their words in other ways will still work, but the quality and relevancy of search results may vary significantly.
+We currently use four tokenization pipelines:

 # My language does not use whitespace to separate words.
 Can I still use Meilisearch?

-Yes, but your experience might not be optimized and results might be less relevant than in whitespace-separated languages and Chinese.
+Yes, but search results might be less relevant than in one of the fully optimized languages.

 # My language does not use the Roman alphabet.
 Can I still use Meilisearch?